AlanRace/SpectralAnalysis/docs-src/content/basic-usage/region-of-interest.md

 : Assign all pixels which fall within an ellipse drawn by the user.

 Poly
-: Define an arbitrary shape .
+: Define an arbitrary shaped region of interest.

 Eraser
 : Toggle button.
 When active, use any shape to define an area to remove from the current region of interest.
 When deactivated, areas are added to the ROI.